 Products made from renewable raw materials

-The challenge for plant chemistry is to respond to the shrinking supply of fossils resources and to environmental concerns by using alternative raw materials.
+The challenge for plant chemistry developed by the Arkema group is to respond to the shrinking supply of fossils resources and to environmental concerns by using alternative raw materials.

 A number of manufactured products are already made from these polymers of plant origin: shoes, eye glasses, mobile telephones, automobile parts, packaging, etc.